 The City leased several acres to the U.S. Air Force from 1958-2009, for a permanent Texas Air National Guard station.
 Central Park was the home of the Garland Civic Theater from 1969-1982.

-Central Park has served Garland in many facets and is currently home to the Granger Recreation Center, South Garland Little League, Garland Pee Wee Football and the Garland Baseball Association.
+Central Park Today Central Park has served Garland in many facets and is currently home to the Granger Recreation Center, South Garland Little League, Garland Pee Wee Football and the Garland Baseball Association.
 The Jaycees, whose work helped found the first municipal park in Garland, continue to support Central Park preservation and improvements.